ansible-collections/pureport/README.md

 That PR is [here](https://github.com/ansible/ansible/pull/48711).
 This module just duplicates that effort here so it can be used.
 For general information about this module, see the [Ansible docs](https://docs.ansible.com/ansible/2.8/modules/aws_direct_connect_virtual_interface_module.html).
   - **NOTE**: This will likely be removed in the future.
+- `pr_60938_gcp_compute_interconnect_attachment` - There is an outstanding PR which adds `admin_enabled` to the Ansible provided
+`gcp_compute_interconnect_attachment`.
+This is required to "Pre-Activate" PARTNER type Google Cloud Interconnect Attachments.
+That PR is [here](https://github.com/ansible/ansible/pull/60938) .
+This module just duplicates that effort here so it can be used.
+For general information about this module, see the [Ansible docs](https://docs.ansible.com/ansible/latest/modules/gcp_compute_interconnect_attachment_module.html).
+  - **NOTE**: This will likely be removed in the future.

 ### Roles
 It also provides the following roles you can use to create connections and their full infrastructure: